Artem Pustovyi

-Artem Pustovyi (Артем Пустовий; born June 25, 1992) is a Ukrainian professional basketball player for UCAM Murcia in the Spanish league.
+Artem Pustovyi (Артем Пустовий; born June 25, 1992) is a Ukrainian professional basketball player for MoraBanc Andorra of the Liga ACB.
 He also represents the Ukrainian national team.

 Professional career

 Ukraine

-Pustovyi started his professional basketball career for BC Khimik (Yuzhne, Ukraine) in 2009.
+Pustovyi started his professional basketball career for BC Khimik (Pivdenne, Ukraine) in 2009.

 In season 2014-15 of the Ukrainian Basketball Superleague he averaged 10.5 points and 4.8 rebounds per game and BC Khimik won the championship.
 Despite such success, Pustovyi decided to leave the SuperLeague of Ukraine and continue his professional basketball career abroad.

 Spain

 On June 18, 2015 he signed with Spanish club Obradoiro CAB of the Liga ACB.

 In 28 games of the Liga ACB in season 2015-16 Ukrainian center averaged 3.9 points and 2.6 rebounds per game.

 The next 2016-17 season Pustovyi significantly improved his skills.
 In 31 games for Obradoiro CAB of the Spanish Basketball League he averaged 9.5 points and 3.4 rebounds per game.

 After that season he made a decision to extend the contract with the Spanish club.

 On July 2, 2021, he has signed with Herbalife Gran Canaria of the Spanish Liga ACB.

 On July 8, 2022, Gran Canaria released Pustovyi.

 On July 17, 2022, he has signed with UCAM Murcia in the Spanish league.

+On July 18, 2023, he signed with Monbus Obradoiro of the Spanish Liga ACB.

+Indonesia

+On June 6, 2024, he signed with Satria Muda Pertamina of the Indonesian Basketball League (IBL), replacing Jarred Shaw.
+In June 2025, Pustovyi joined Satria Muda Pertamina again to take part in the 2025 IBL Indonesia with the Indonesian team.

+Return to Spain

+In the later summer of 2024, Pustovyi signed with Joventut Badalona for the upcoming season in the Spanish Liga ACB and the EuroCup Basketball.

+In July 2025, Pustovyi signed with MoraBanc Andorra for the 2025–26 season in the Spanish Liga ACB, signing a contract for two seasons.